-The authors of "Cleaning Up America's Nuclear Weapons Complex: 2019 Update for Governors" are Dan Lauf, program director, and Bevin Buchheister, senior policy analyst in the National Governors Association Solutions: Center for Best Practices' (NGA Solutions) Energy, Infrastructure & Environment policy team.
-This report was written with assistance from Andy Chinn, Molly Spiller and Heather Martin from Ross Strategic.
+The authors of "Cleaning Up America's Nuclear Weapons Complex: 2023 Update for Governors" are Dan Lauf, program director, and Bevin Buchheister, senior policy analyst with the National Governors Association Center for Best Practices.
+This report was written with assistance from Andy Chinn and Tristan Márquez from Ross Strategic.

-The authors would like to thank the U.S. Department of Energy Office of Environmental Management (DOE EM) for its partnership and funding support for the report.
-We also would like to thank the members of the NGA Solutions Federal Facilities Task Force for their time and effort reviewing draft versions of the report and providing updated, state-specific information.
-We also thank the following individuals for their careful review of and contributions to this report: Sue Gander, Alex Schaefer and Anne Clement of NGA and Elizabeth Lisann of DOE EM.
+The authors thank the U.S. Department of Energy Office of Environmental Management (DOE EM) for its partnership and funding support for the report.
+We also thank the members of the NGA Federal Facilities Task Force for their time and effort reviewing draft versions of the report and providing updated, state-specific information.
+We also thank NGA staff for their careful review of and contributions to this report.